 Some of those pizzas showcase the brew pub’s award winning brews.
 One is the Ojo Caliente, a pizza crafted with Habanero stout barbecue sauce, mozzarella, chicken and Cheddar.
 Some might consider barbecue sauce on a pizza a heretical concept, especially when topped with chicken.
 The Ojo Caliente will make converts out of the nay-sayers.
 First of all, the sauce is tangy, piquant and absolutely tongue-tingling delicious.
 The chicken is shredded instead of cubed as served in some pizzas.
 The two cheeses are complementary.

-Perhaps the city’s best culinary collaboration is the pairing of barbecue and pizza on the restaurant’s Smokehouse BBQ Pizzas, a pizza partnership between the Turtle Mountain Brewing Company and Rio Rancho’s Smokehouse Barbecue Restaurant.
+Perhaps the city’s best culinary collaboration was the pairing of barbecue and pizza on the restaurant’s Smokehouse BBQ Pizzas, a pizza partnership between the Turtle Mountain Brewing Company and Rio Rancho’s beloved and much-missed Smokehouse Barbecue Restaurant.
 One pizza is topped with sliced pork, cheese, lettuce, tomatoes and your choice of red or green chile.
 Add a fried egg and you’d technically have an enchilada on a pizza.
 The Smokehouse barbecue flavor profile is prominent on this pie with a very discernible hint of smoke.
-The red chile packs a punch, moreso than the green chile, but both are a terrific alternative to tomato sauce.
+The red chile packed a punch, moreso than the green chile, but both are a terrific alternative to tomato sauce.

 The calzones are roughly the size of a flattened football and prepared in the same wood burning oven as are the pizzas.
 In fact, you can have any of the restaurant’s signature pizzas made into a calzone.
 The Adam Bomb calzone, for example, is made from the same ingredients as my favorite Turtle Mountain pizza.
 They’re just packaged a bit differently.
 Knotted edges fashioned by pleasantly chewy, well charred dough may be a bit on the thick side, but if you like bread, you’ll love the oven-baked taste.
 Me, I wade in deep into the ingredients and leave those knotted edges for last.
 Puncture the bread with your fork and gusts of flavorful, spiced air grab onto your olfactory receptors and make you happy.
 So does eating this calzone.